 - Customer Support

-ReQtest- Test management tool for comprehensive Software Quality Assurance (QA)
+ReQtest- Quality Assurance Tool for comprehensive Software Quality Assurance (QA)

-ReQtest is a test management tool which acts as a comprehensive quality assurance software recommended by Test Managers and has over 11,000 users across the globe.
+ReQtest is a QA software which acts as a comprehensive quality assurance software recommended by Test Managers and has over 11,000 users across the globe.
 It helps testing teams in overcoming any testing challenges, managing testing priorities and accomplishing the testing objectives.

 ReQtest is a cloud-based tool with a suite of modules for requirements management, test management and bug tracking.
-The tool provides an end-to-end solution for software quality assurance during software development, operation and maintenance phase.
+This QA software provides an end-to-end solution for software quality assurance during software development, operation and maintenance phase.

 (Read also: Quality Assurance vs Quality Control)

 Software quality assurance practices helps to ensure that the quality of the software is in line with the requirements of the client.
-The main goal of SQA professionals is on implementing the necessary processes and getting the right tools that will help to release high-quality software.
+The main goal of SQA professionals is on implementing the necessary processes and getting the right quality assurance tool that will help to release high-quality software.